 Early Years Pupil Premium

-From April 2015, children who are currently claiming the Free Entitlement for three and four year olds could be eligible for additional funding called the Early Years Pupil Premium (EYPP).
+Children who are currently claiming the Free Entitlement for three and four year olds could be eligible for additional funding called the Early Years Pupil Premium (EYPP).

 The Early Years Pupil Premium is extra funding paid to early years providers to improve outcomes for eligible children.